Private Interest Foundation Panama

 Costa Rica iGaming: Legal & Safe

-• Law 9050 only applies to local operations
+• Law 9050 applies to local data‑processing, not to offshore activity

-• Offshore gains are exempt from local taxes
+• Offshore gains are generally exempt from local taxes

 • Stable, cost‑effective regime for international operators